 Zero Width Space.
-The U+200B ZERO WIDTH SPACE indicates a word break or line break opportunity, except that it has no width.
-Zero-width space characters are intended to be used in languages that have no visible word spacing to represent word break or line break opportunities, such as Thai, Myanmar, Khmer, and Japanese.
+The U+200B ZERO WIDTH SPACE indicates a word break or line break opportunity, even though there is no intrinsic width associated with this character.
+Zerowidth space characters are intended to be used in languages that have no visible word spacing to represent word break or line break opportunities, such as Thai, Myanmar, Khmer, and Japanese.